 5T: What was Phase II?

-AB: Phase II, involved the hiring of a local Sustainability Consulting firm to take a comprehensive look at our operations and to make recommendations as to how we could be more energy efficient.
+Andy: Phase II, involved the hiring of a local sustainability consulting firm to take a comprehensive look at our operations and to make recommendations as to how we could be more energy efficient.
 We made small, but effective changes in our back office operation, including 1) using cleaning products that were less toxic, safer and better and 2) recycled paper, and 3) recycling (we’ve done ok, will continue to do better.)
 Now, the biggest items on the energy efficiency/energy savings checklist turned out to not be doable.

 5T: What were they?

 Andy: #1 was changing the field lighting.
 The problem is, since we’re a short-season club, we only have 38 home dates.
 That means that the payback on more efficient lights would be decades.
 Even though we’re a small business, we are willing and able to make upfront investments with reasonable ROI/payback times.
 But with the new lights, that time horizon was just too long. #2 was transportation.
 Bus transit in the Spokane area doesn’t service the ballpark very well so it’s not really an option.
 We worked with Spokane Transit to try and change schedules to make it easier for fans to use it but it just didn’t work—at least not yet.
 We did add bike racks and fans have made use of those.

 Andy: Phase III was a renovation of Avista Stadium, which was built in 1958.
 Most of the improvements that were made in 2013 had an environmental benefit attached.
 We rebuilt the concession stands and renovated our offices—before, everything was inefficient, now it’s the opposite—new efficient indoor lights, efficient HVAC, and even efficient hot dog machines.
 And we installed solar panels on the roof.